 Do they require different application processes?

-Both types of documents serve the same purposes (like insurance, settling an estate), and use the same application process.
+Both types of documents serve the same purposes (providing them to an insurance company, or to help settle an estate), and use the same application process.

 How to apply for and order a death certificate in Ontario

 Applying is easy when you have the necessary information about the deceased person.
 You can order one copy or multiple copies of the document if you need to.